 There are currently about 700,000 law enforcement officers in this … Read More ➡

 Mark Janus is seeking to complete his mission.
 And the U.S. Supreme Court soon will let him and other dissenting public-sector union members know where they stand.
 Two weeks from now, on June 18, the High Court will decide whether to grant legal standing to a petition by Janus, a former Illinois state employee, to recover dues payments dating back several years collected by an affiliate of the American Federation of State, County and Municipal Employees (AFSCME).
 Two years earlier the Court concluded that a government employee union cannot deduct partial dues (“agency fees”) from a nonmember paycheck without the affirmative consent of the employee.
 A grant of certiorari could open the door to similar nonmember actions, including a class action suit in Minnesota seeking a $19 million refund on behalf of about 8,000 employees.

-On August 9, Natalie Przybylski, former office staff employee for American Federation of State, County and Municipal Employees Council 76, pleaded guilty in U.S. District Court for the District of Colorado to one count of making false statements in the financial records of the Englewood, Colo.-based council after having been charged three days earlier.
-She then was sentenced to one year of supervised probation and ordered to pay $321 in restitution and a $25 court assessment.
-She previously had paid restitution in the amount of $17,620.
-The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On May 22, Linda Woodford, former president of American Federation of State, County and Municipal Employees Local 727D, pleaded guilty in Dunn County (Wisconsin) Circuit Court to one count of misdemeanor theft from the Menomonie-based union.
+She then was sentenced to five days in jail, one year of probation, and 50 hours of community service, and ordered to pay $453 in court costs.
+She previously had paid full restitution in the amount of $4,065.
+Woodford had been charged last June following an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡